As the COVID-19 crisis evolves rapidly, check this page for updated resources compiled by local organizations and our representatives.

 NYS Comptroller, Thomas P. Dinapoli published a Financial Survival Toolkit for New Yorkers

-NYC is opening testing sites citywide, prioritizing those most at risk.
+NYC is opening testing sites citywide, but there are delays in getting test results.
 Call 1-888-ONEMED1 or go to onemedical.com & use code NYCCARE30.

 CITYMD on Montague Street is now offering COVID-19 testing.
-You need to be exhibiting symptoms or have recently been in close contact with someone who tested positive.
 Check out the details before going.